A Complete Guide to Caring for Mass Cane Plant

 Fertilizer

-To keep your mass cane thriving, use a balanced, water-soluble fertilizer with equal parts nitrogen, phosphorus, and potassium.
-Feed the plant every 2-4 weeks during spring and summer.
+To keep your mass cane thriving, use a balanced, water-soluble fertilizer, then feed the plant every 2-4 weeks during spring and summer.

 Read more

-In fall and winter, reduce feeding to once a month or stop altogether, as growth slows down.
+In fall and winter, you should reduce feeding to once a month or stop altogether, as growth slows down.

 Read more